The Child Death and Serious Injury Review Committee (CDSIRC) contributes to the prevention of death and serious injury of South Australian children.

 - summarises the committee’s reviews and recommendations, to help prevent death and serious injury to children, and notes government response to those reviews and recommendations

 - provides information on the deaths of children (from birth to 18 years) from many causes including illness and disease, transport crashes, suicide, and drowning

 - shows whether the death rates of vulnerable groups of children are improving or not.
 These groups include Aboriginal children, children with disability, and children living in poor socioeconomic circumstances.

 The Freedom of Information Act 1991 gives individuals a right to access records.
 However, the Committee is exempt from providing records under this Act, as articulated in Section 38 of the Children and Young People (Oversight and Advocacy Bodies) Act 2016:

 ‘Information about individual cases disclosed to the Committee or a person employed (or formerly employed) to assist the Committee is to be kept confidential and is not liable to disclosure under the Freedom of Information Act 1991.’

 Committee membership and secretariat

-Committee members are appointed by the Governor of South Australia and have expertise in child health and welfare, psychology, advocacy, justice, Aboriginal and youth issues.
+Committee members are appointed by the Minister for Education and have expertise in child health and welfare, psychology, advocacy, justice, Aboriginal and youth issues.

-The Committee is assisted by a small secretariat located with the Department for Education and Child Development.
+The Committee is assisted by a small secretariat located with the Department for Education.